-Please consult the rubric provided for each individual assignment.
+Please consult the rubric provided for each assignment on your course resource page at classes.tyndale.ca.

 Academic Integrity

 Integrity in academic work is required of all our students.
 Academic dishonesty is any breach of this integrity and includes such practices as cheating (the use of unauthorized material on tests and examinations), submitting the same work for different classes without permission of the instructors; using false information (including false references to secondary sources) in an assignment; improper or unacknowledged collaboration with other students, and plagiarism (including improper use of artificial intelligence programs).
 Tyndale University takes seriously its responsibility to uphold academic integrity, and to penalize academic dishonesty.
 Please refer to the Academic Integrity website for further details.